Artur Bodanzky: Conducting style and critical reception

 finish the opera in time to play cards.
 H. L. Mencken criticized his abilities as a symphonic conductor, saying that "he gave an impression of being unfamiliar with what he was there to direct".

 Many recordings survive of Bodanzky's Met broadcasts (some of which, for legal reasons, are not available in the United States).
 These include the very earliest Met broadcasts to survive, from 1933 and 1934, featuring substantial fragments of soprano Frida Leider in Die Walküre and Tristan und Isolde.
 From the recordings, it becomes apparent that Bodanzky's tempi fluctuate greatly, sometimes very fast, sometimes quite slow.
 In this practice, he is not far from the live recordings of such contemporaries as Albert Coates, Fritz Reiner, and Furtwängler.
 As to the matter of cuts, it was the almost invariable practice in opera houses outside Bayreuth at that time.
 Bodanzky compares favorably with both Furtwängler and Reiner in this respect.
 In 1944, Szell gave a broadcast performance of Die Walküre which has been reissued on CD and which, as regards fast tempi and severity of cuts, is comparable to anything of Bodanzky's.

 Frida Leider praised Bodanzky's "outstanding artistry" in her autobiography, written after Bodanzky's death.
 Arturo Toscanini, who had supported Bodansky's appointment to the Met, was reportedly saddened by his death.

 Family

 Artur was the brother of the noted journalist and playwright Robert Bodanzky.

+His daughter Elizabeth Bodanzky (1910–1967) is the namesake of the William and Elizabeth (Bodanzky) Muschenheim House, a National Register of Historic Places-listed Modern-style house in Ann Arbor, Michigan, along with her husband William Muschenheim (1902–1992; m.
+1930).